-For example, if you know your receiving host is connected to 1 Gbps Ethernet, then a target of speed of 150-200 Mbps is reasonable.
-You can adjust the number of parallel streams (as described on the tools page) that you are using to achieve this.
-If there is a T3 (45 Mbps) link in the middle of your path, then your target speed should be no more than 10 Mbps.
-However most DOE labs and large universities are connected at speeds of at least 1 Gbps, and most LANs are at least 100 Mbps, so if you don't get at least 20 Mbps, there may be a problem that needs to be addressed.
+For example, if you know your receiving host is connected to 1 Gbps Ethernet, then a target of speed of 250-300 Mbps is reasonable.
+You can adjust the number of parallel streams (as described on the data transfer tools page) that you are using to achieve this.
+However most DOE labs and large universities are connected at speeds of at least 10 Gbps, and most LANs are at least 1 Gbps, so if you don't get at least 200 Mbps, there may be a problem that needs to be addressed.

 Also note that with network speeds of 1Gbps or higher, the disk subsystem will likely be a bottleneck.